Planning for pregnancy, for women with type 2 diabetes

 Make an appointment with your diabetes health professionals as soon as you start thinking about having a baby.
 If you are not sure who to contact or if you live in a rural area where there are limited services, ask your GP about the best options for managing your diabetes during pregnancy.
 This may include shared care between local services and a diabetes and pregnancy team in a major hospital.
 Services such as telehealth may be an option to link your local health professionals with specialist diabetes in pregnancy services.

-If you find you are pregnant sooner than expected, organise an immediate appointment at your closest maternity hospital or see an endocrinologist, diabetes educator/diabetes nurse practitioner with expertise in managing diabetes and pregnancy.
-They will work with you to achieve the best outcome for you and your baby.
+If you find you are pregnant sooner than expected, organise an immediate appointment at your closest maternity hospital or contact your endocrinologist or credentialled diabetes educator.
+These health professionals will work with you to achieve the best outcome for you and your baby.